-- What is Acceptance and Commitment Therapy?
+- What Is Acceptance and Commitment Therapy?

-- Who Can Benefit From ACT?
+- Who Can Benefit from ACT?

 - A Look at the Theory and Core Processes

-- Benefits of ACT in a Group Context
+- Benefits of ACT in Group Therapy

-- ACT Therapy for OCD
+- Benefits of ACT for Anxiety, Depression, OCD & Trauma

 - 3 Exercises, Activities, and Interventions

 - 6 Useful ACT Worksheets (Incl.
 PDF), Exercises & Workbooks